 Matley, J.K., Fisk, A.T., Tobin, A.J., Heupel, M.R., Simpfendorfer, C.A.
 (2016) Diet-tissue discrimination factors and turnover of carbon and nitrogen stable isotopes in tissues of an adult predatory coral reef fish, Plectropomus leopardus.
 Rapid Communications in Mass Spectrometry 30: 29-44 DOI: 10.1002/rcm.7406

 Heupel, M.R., Kessel, S., Matley, J.K., Simpfendorfer, C.A.
-(In press) Chapter 9: Acoustic Telemetry.
+(2018) Chapter 9: Acoustic Telemetry.
 In Carrier, Heithaus, Simpfendorfer.
 Shark Research: Emerging Technologies and Applications for the Field and Laboratory.
-CRC Press, Florida.
+CRC Press, Florida, 392 pp.

 Fortier, L., Reist, J.D., Ferguson, S.H., Archambault, P., Matley, J., and Macdonald, R.W.
 (2015) Arctic Change: Impacts on marine ecosystems and contaminants.
 In: Stern, G.A. and Gaden, A. From science to policy in the western and central Canadian Arctic: an integrated regional impact study (IRIS) of climate change and modernization.
 ArcticNet, Quebec City, 432 pp.

 Matley, J.K.
 (2017) Investigation of coral trout (Plectropomus spp.) movement patterns and resource use: a multidisciplinary approach using acoustic telemetry and dietary indicators.
 Ph.D.
 Thesis.
 Townsville: James Cook University.